Postgraduate Diploma in Play Therapy Course

 - An ability to use the taught Play Therapy skills as assessment tools

-- The ability to use a full Play Therapy tool-kit
+- An ability to use a full Play Therapy tool-kit

 - A basic understanding of Play Therapy research issues and methods